Psychological assessment services are paused right now.

 - Why is my child angry or sad so much of the time?

-The assessment process includes a feedback meeting with parents, which is typically scheduled 2 – 3 weeks after the final assessment session, and a comprehensive written report to share results and recommendations.
-Psychological assessment services are also available in Spanish for bilingual or Spanish-speaking families.
+Upon completion of the assessment process, a feedback meeting with the parents is typically scheduled 2 – 3 weeks after the final assessment session.
+A comprehensive written report to will document results and recommendations.
+Psychological assessment services are available in Spanish for bilingual or Spanish-speaking families.

 Visit our Frequently Asked Questions page for more information.